-3. Real examples, models, audio-visual aids, etc. The media must show (reflect) certain concepts or relationships that the pupil himself can observe.
+3. Real examples, models, audiovisual aids, etc. The media must show (reflect) certain concepts or relationships that the pupil himself can observe.

-Consequently, it is the responsibility of the teacher in his design to execute purposeful choices with the aim of attaining the optimal effect via his and his pupils' particular activities.
+Consequently, it is the responsibility of the teacher in her design to execute purposeful choices with the aim of attaining the optimal effect via his and the pupils' particular activities.